 Figures C and D show the fork and shock absorber positions for a high seat position.
 Fork tubes are plane with top of top triple clamp.
 (Bold cap (Aluminium) protrudes from the top of the top triple clamp)

 The shock absorber is attached to the lower hole in the frame.
-Tighten the clamp screws on the triple clamp to 15 Nm, the bold on the shock absorber to 45 Nm.
+Tighten the clamp screws on the triple clamp to 20 Nm (top) and 15 Nm (bottom), the bold on the shock absorber to 45 Nm.